 1. 🔥 You want to work on something you can only do in academia

-When I started my PhD, commercial cryptography offerings were much more limited than they are now.
-It’s still early days, but it is super exciting that numerous opportunities exist to work at organizations doing end-to-end encryption, homomorphic encryption, secure hardware, and so many other cool technologies.
+When I started my PhD, interesting job opportunities in crypto companies were much more limited than they are now.
+Today, there are countless companies working on end-to-end encryption, homomorphic encryption, secure hardware, and many other breakthrough technologies.
 My friend said something similar about the robotics industry before Willow Garage and Google X’s autonomous vehicle program.

 At that time, the best place to work on these emerging technologies was in academia, where the ground-work was still being laid out.
 For these specific fields, I’m not sure if that’s the case anymore, but I am sure there are other fields for which this property still holds true.
 If you have a passion for such a field, I say go for it!

 2. 🔥 You love the research process

 The research process is a very particular game of writing papers, and your career will depend on your ability to publish to premier venues.
 Every publication venue has their own (sometimes opaque) criteria that they use to judge whether a paper is sufficiently novel to include in their journal or proceedings.
 If you haven’t already, read lots and lots of papers from your favorite venue.
 There are conferences for every field of computer science.
 Do you find these papers absolutely enthralling and captivating?
 If not, you should probably stop here.